nikfrlv/jukunet-mad/README.md

 # jukunet-mad
-JUlia package for KUramoto NETwork with Mixed ADaptation
+JUlia code for KUramoto NETwork with Mixed ADaptation